Key Information on European Blackjack Card Game August 4, 2015

 When the first two dealt cards total 21, the hand is a blackjack that beats a hand comprised of three or more cards that total 21.
 If the dealer busts, you automatically win the game round.
 When the dealer’s first card is an ace, you have the option of placing an Insurance side bet, equal to half of your initial bet.
 If the dealer has blackjack, you win 2 to 1 on your Insurance bet and the round ends.
 If the dealer does not have blackjack, you lose your Insurance bet and the round proceed as usual.
 When the value of the dealer’s hand is 17-21 and matches the value of your hand, the game results in a push and your bet is returned.

-If you like playing European Black Jack, then you may also fancy playing other awesome table games at Bingo Extra such as Black Jack, Single Deck Black Jack, Casino Stud Poker, Game King Bonus Poker, Casino Hold’em, Double Exposure Black Jack, Deuces Wild, Jackpot Poker, Jacks or Better, Joker Poker, Mini Baccarat, Beat Me and Pai Gow Poker.
-Register now at Bingo Extra for a unique chance to receive a massive 100% bonus that you can use on a number of exclusive games at Bingo Extra.
+If you like playing European Black Jack, then you may also fancy playing other awesome table games at Bingo Extra such as Black Jack, Single Deck Black Jack, Game King Bonus Poker, Casino Hold’em, Double Exposure Black Jack, Dj Wild Stud Poker, Jackpot Poker, Jacks or Better, Joker Poker, Mini Baccarat, Beat Me and Pai Gow Poker.